Loading...

 uname -a

-uname -a provides quick evidence of kernel version, build, and architecture.
-This is the baseline context you want before diagnosing driver issues, compatibility problems, or kernel-specific behavior.
+uname -a provides kernel version and architecture context.
+Capture this early before you diagnose driver issues, compatibility problems, or kernel-specific behavior.

 Linux lab-server 5.15.0-89-generic #99-Ubuntu SMP Fri Sep 6 12:34:56 UTC 2025 x86_64 GNU/Linux